 To add new terms (you can do that independently on either side):

-A target term: Type the term in the text box below the target language.
-(In the example, it's Hungarian.)Then click the Add new term icon next to the text box.
+▪To add a target term: Type the term in the text box below the target language.
+(In the example, it's German.)
+Click the Add icon next to the text box.
 The term appears on the list.
 Repeat this to add variants of the same term here.

 Click the Search EuroTermBank radio button.
 Fill in the term and the other fields, and click Search.

-Or, click the Online lookup link, and run your search on the EuroTermBank website.
+Or, click Online search, and run your search on the EuroTermBank website.

 When you finish